 Underpinning any effective website, inbound ready or not, is effective SEO.
 68% of online experiences begin with a search engine – Google brings in a staggering 93% of global traffic.
 To make a website inbound ready, you should have well optimised pages that backlink to other high-performing external websites and also link internally to other blogs, videos, and other forms of content.

 Remember to ensure your website pages and content are aligned with your bank of SEO keywords too.
 So too does mapping keywords to the customer journey.
 For example, a top-of-funnel keyword for a VR training company might simply be “VR training”.
 Further down the funnel at the consideration phase, they might use “best VR training company” as a keyword.
 Combined, these two focus areas will help form a winning SEO strategy.
+Investing in good website hosting also counts in making website inbound ready and will also benefit your SEO strategy.

 Cooking up some content